scripting/opmlPackage/README.md

 It's been around since the early 2000s, and is widely used in the RSS world to exchange subscription lists.

 It's also a standard for interop among outliners.
-If you support OPML, our products will interop, and our users will be able to use each others' products.
+If you support OPML, our products will interop, and our users will be able to use all our products on their data.

-I recorded a <a href="http://scripting.com/2021/07/04/myPitchForOpml.m4a">podcast</a> explaining all this. :-)

 #### Why this package?